-What is important to us here at terrapins.co.uk is that we do the best to look after our pet terrapins and turtles, so that if you find your circumstances have changed, and that you can no longer look after your pet, then it is important to try to find a good home.
+What is important to us here at terrapins.co.uk is that we do our best to look after our pet terrapins and turtles, so that if you find your circumstances have changed, and that you can no longer look after your pet, then it is important to try to find a good home.

 Unfortunately, many unscrupulous pet owners have attempted to place their unwanted pets into the wilds of nature, but this is not a desirable outcome, either for the poor animal or for the environment.
-Don’t be cruel to you pet terrapin!
+Don’t be cruel to your pet terrapin!

 Look After your Pet Terrapin